 Master of Public Health (MPH)

 The OHSU MPH degree, emphasizing epidemiology and biostatistics, can be completed in six or seven quarters as part of the research fellowship.
 The curriculum includes courses in epidemiologic methods, biostatistics, health systems organization, research ethics, the foundations of public health, and current issues in public health.
 These courses will provide the methodological foundation required for successful health services research.
 Electives in health economics, health administration, and health policy topics can supplement the fellows' content expertise.
-Additional information about the MPH curriculum can be found at http://www.ohsu.edu/som-PubHealth.
+Learn more about the OHSU MPH program

 Human Investigations Program (HIP)

 The OHSU HIP, developed and administered jointly by the Department of Medical Informatics and Clinical Epidemiology (DMICE) and the Department of Public Health and Preventive Medicine, is funded via a K30 award from NIH.
 The program is a two-year certificate program providing training in all phases of clinical research including epidemiologic research methods, biostatistics, evidence-based medicine, outcomes research methods, and medical informatics methods.
-Additional information can be found on the HIP website.
+Learn more about the Human Investigations Program

 Additional Coursework Options